abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ---

-**Task 9:** Besides having two main actions, what is the defining factor that makes this and any other group non-abelian?
+**Task 9:** Besides having two main actions, what is the defining factor that makes this and any other group non-commutative?

 The defining factor is that *the actions don't commute*.
 $$a ∘ b ≠ b ∘ a$$